SciBorgo/Missing-data/paper/paper.md

 Method            koRpus         stringi
 ----------------  -------------  --------------
-Word count        2344           2215
+Word count        2350           2222
-Character count   15238          15658
+Character count   15296          15716
-Sentence count    171            Not available
+Sentence count    172            Not available
-Reading time      11.7 minutes   11.1 minutes
+Reading time      11.8 minutes   11.1 minutes

 # Abstract {-}

 Missing data are often unavoidable.
-The reason values go missing, along with decisions made in how missing data are handled (deleted or imputed), can have a profound effect on the validity, usability and accuracy of a study's results.
+The reason values go missing, along with decisions made of how missing data are handled (deleted or imputed), can have a profound effect on the validity, usability and accuracy of a study's results.
 In this article, we aimed to: estimate the proportion of studies in football research that included a missing